-What Should You Do After a Fish Pedicure? – At fish pedicure spas in Bangkok, the spa employees recommend getting a fish pedicure once to twice a month and, in between pedicures, using a moisturizing lotion on your feet nightly.
+What Should You Do After a Fish Pedicure? – At fish pedicure spas in Bangkok, the spa employees recommend having a fish pedicure once to twice a month and, in between pedicures, using a nightly moisturizing lotion on your feet.

 Where Can You Get a Fish Pedicure in Bangkok? – Honestly, fish pedicure spas are all over Bangkok.
 Many of the shopping malls now have them, as does Chatuchak Market and various other markets.

-So, if your state is one of the 14 US states that has banned fish pedicures and you’re not going to Japan any time soon, why not get a fish pedicure in Thailand?
+So, if your state is one of the 14 US states that has banned fish pedicures and you are not visiting Japan any time soon, why not get a fish pedicure in Thailand?
 Perfectly legal, inexpensive and fun.